plaethos09/Devops_Answers/lambda_answers.md

 So in summary, cold boots refer to invoking Lambda functions from a completely uninitialized state, which adds significant latency.
 Managing cold boots improves overall function performance.

-8. What is the maximum memory allocation for an AWS Lambda function?
+**8. What is the maximum memory allocation for an AWS Lambda function?**

 The maximum memory that can be allocated to an AWS Lambda function is 10,240 MB (10 GB).